OVERVIEW

 With increasing difficulty.
 China has controlled dual-use drone component exports since September 2023 and has since restricted flows of flight controllers, motors, radio modules, and batteries, added 28 US entities to its export-control list in January 2025, and blacklisted 11 US drone companies including Skydio and BRINC in April 2025.
 Component sovereignty is now the binding constraint on Western production at scale.

 Researching this market for a live decision?
-Commission a Deal Screen: an independent three-page read on any company in it, delivered in five working days.
+Commission a Decision Brief: an independent three-page read on any company in it, delivered in five working days.

 ABOUT THIS PAGE